we4sel/we4sel.github.io/js8opsuggestions.md

  -   Often rather long, slow, patient conversations, lasting from several minutes to several hours or even days if you count multi-session “pick up in the morning where we fell asleep”, got distracted” or had to attend to real life”", etc.

 **Auto**:  Applies to several overlapping functions

- - There are a good many queries that can be sent to solicit response from a remote station without the direct intervention of the remote operator being needed,such as:
+ - There are a good many queries that can be sent to solicit response from a remote station without the direct intervention of the remote operator being needed, such as:
 	 - station info (if they set it in config)
-	 - a station what other stations they copy
+	 - last several stations heard
-	 - last time they heard a particular station, asking for a repeat of their last transmission (very handy), and so on.
+	 - last time they heard a particular station
-If you happen to have used FSQ, i think this is an adaptation and advancement of ideas from that mode
+	 - a repeat of their last transmission (very handy)

 -   Relay. transmissions can be relayed through intermediate stations in the case of no direct path between a pair of stations in qso, which is accomplished actively between the stations in qso but is part of the mesh functions for the intermediate stations. it’s a little tedious to use in practice, but it’s worth tinkering with and occasionally gets used. will be better when longer prop conditions return.